 Yes, dried-on-vine grapes are California raisins, but these specific raisins are unique in a lot of ways.

 Traditional raisins are created by drying Thompson Seedless grapes on the ground in direct sunlight, which results in the caramelized raisin that you know.

 Dried-on-vine grapes are gently sun-dried on the vine under the shade of the canopy.
 This signature, all-natural drying process results in a more plump and juicy raisin.

 Recently, on a gloriously sunny afternoon in Madera, California we had the opportunity to meet up with Courtney Gillespie, President of Life’s Grape, Vine-Dried Grapes to learn about the new, innovative ways that they grow and harvest vine-dried grapes.

 What happens to raisins when they are soaked in red wine?

 While you could skip the soaking step all together and still have one gloriously delicious Raisin Oatmeal Cookie, we suggest giving it a try at least once.
-We often have a leftover bottle in the fridge that needs to be consumed in a timely fashion and baking with red wine is one of my favorite ways, besides pouring myself a glass, to use it!
+We often have a leftover bottle in the fridge that needs to be consumed in a timely fashion and baking with red wine is one of my favorite ways to use it, besides pouring myself a glass!

-In this particular recipe the additional step of soaking the raisins in warm red wine for a half hour or so allows the raisins to draw in a bit of moisture and flavor from the wine.
-This process simply magnifies their own soft, chewy, sweetness and ensures that they are perfectly plumped for their starring role in this recipe for Raisin Otameal Cookies.
+In this particular recipe, the additional step of soaking the raisins in warm red wine for a half hour or so allows the raisins to draw in a bit of moisture and flavor from the wine.
+This process simply magnifies their own soft, chewy, sweetness and ensures that they are perfectly plumped for their starring role in this recipe for Raisin Oatmeal Cookies.